Tribe-Sydney/August_Project/README.md

 # Workflow Application

 Build the endpoints required for a Blogging platform, where users can:
-    -  create account, update their account information, and also delete their account
+    -  create account, update their account information, and also delete their account.
     - post blogs, update a blog post and delete a blog post.

 # HTTP Methods used in the controllers
-    The task should presents the following HTTP Methods.

     POST - Responsible for account creation and blog posting